Hindu Culture

 Ashwatthama-Mahabharats Most_Temperamental_Warrior_

-Do you know that Mahabharat has 7 great immortal warriors and one of the most intriguing of them was Ashwatthama?
-Considered as one of the most talented fighters but sadly Krishna cursed him to live on till the end of Kali Yug.
+Do you know that Mahabharat has 7 great immortal warriors, and one of the most intriguing of them was Ashwatthama?
+He is considered one of the most talented fighters, but sadly, Krishna cursed him to live on till the end of Kali Yug.
 In fact, many people even claim sighting the historic character seen in deplorable conditions.
 So, what made Krishna curse the mighty Ashwatthama to immortality?
 Let’s take a look at the story behind it.

 Birth of Ashwatthama

-Long time ago, Rishi Dronacharya and his wife Kripi, who was the twin sister of Kripacharya, lived in very poor conditions and were eager to start a family.
+A long time ago, Rishi Dronacharya and his wife Kripi, who was the twin sister of Kripacharya, lived in very poor conditions and were eager to start a family.
 They prayed for many years to lord Shiva for the blessing of a son.
-Lord Mahadev accepted their prayers and Kripi conceived.
+Lord Mahadev accepted their prayers, and Kripi conceived.

 As a child, Ashwatthama was truly unique as he was born with a mani (precious stone) in the middle of his forehead.
 This stone would protect him from any kind of negative effects and unwanted entities.
-Since he had Lord Shiva’s blessings, he was also a chiranjivi, noone and even death couldn’t defeat him.
+Since he had Lord Shiva’s blessings, he was also a Chiranjeevi; no one and even death could defeat him.

 Emerging friendship between Duryodhan and Ashwatthama

-One day a very interesting thing happened, Duryodhana invited Ashwatthama at his palace to play.
+One day, a very interesting thing happened: Duryodhana invited Ashwatthama to his palace to play.
 Once all of them were finished playing.
-All were given milk, now this was cow’s milk boiled with saffron and other assorted nuts.
-As Ashwatthama drank the milk he immediately realized that his mother had tricked him.
+All were given milk; now, this was cow’s milk boiled with saffron and other assorted nuts.
+As Ashwatthama drank the milk, he immediately realized that his mother had tricked him.
 The warmth with which Duryodhana offered him hospitality touched a young Ashwatthama’s heart.
-He vowed to always protect Duryodhana and help him in his time of need.
+He vowed always to protect Duryodhana and help him in his time of need.

 Rise of Ashwatthama

-The children grew fast and Dronacharya taught them the best warfare methods he knew.
-His favorite student was Arjuna who he wished to make ‘sarvashreshtha dhanurdhara’, the greatest archer of the time.
+The children grew fast, and Dronacharya taught them the best warfare methods he knew.
+His favourite student was Arjuna, who he wished to make ‘sarvashreshtha dhanurdhara’, the greatest archer of the time.
 He even taught Arjuna the nuances of Brahmastra, the deadliest weapon in warfare.

 While he was grooming the princes of Hastinapur, Drona’s fatherly affection towards his talented son got the best of him.
 Ashwatthama was extremely talented, but his quick temper always ended up causing more harm than good.
-Drona decided that he will impart the best of his knowledge to Ashwatthama as well and hoped that the responsibility will make him more thoughtful of his actions.
+Drona decided that he would impart the best of his knowledge to Ashwatthama as well and hoped that the responsibility would make him more thoughtful of his actions.

-Dronacharya taught his temperamental son everything and exclusively about Brahmastra too.
+Dronacharya taught his temperamental son everything exclusively about Brahmastra, too.
 He insinuated the importance of having such crucial knowledge and explained that invoking an astra of this magnitude could even harm the entire Universe.
-Ashwatthama merely laughed at his father’s concern and said that he is a mighty warrior and such directions are not needed for one like him.
-This made the royal teacher wonder if he had made a mistake but alas it was too late.
+Ashwatthama merely laughed at his father’s concern and said that he is a mighty warrior, and such directions are not needed for one like him.
+This made the royal teacher wonder if he had made a mistake, but alas, it was too late.

 Beginning of Mahabharat’s War

-Once they left, Ashwatthama came to the aide of Duryodhana but he knew that his friend can not be brought back.
+Once they left, Ashwatthama came to the aid of Duryodhana, but he knew that his friend could not be brought back.
 He vowed to take revenge on all Pandavas and end their lineage.
-Ashwatthama along with his uncle Kripacharya and Kritavarma entered the Pandava camp the same night to annihilate any warrior they find.
+Ashwatthama, along with his uncle Kripacharya and Kritavarma, entered the Pandava camp the same night to annihilate any warrior they found.

 Role of Ashwatthama in Mahabharat War